abdullahburakt06-ctrl/Airfoil_Cadquery/README.md

 -----------------------------------------------------------------------------------
 enterparameters.txt is the only input method you should need for basic applications

+I advise reading the source code to manipulate inputs better though.
+The code has had several additions after the enterparameters.txt structure was established and thus dihedral and sweep parameters are not within it.
+I plan to clean that up whenever possible but restructuring is time-consuming due to interdependent parts of the code.

 You SHOULD write Naca, naca or NACA on every line start.
 This won't be fixed because eventually some other airfoil standards outside of NACA are to be added